Bruised Reed by Richard Sibbes

 ‘Behold my servant, whom I uphold; mine elect, in whom my soul delighteth; I have put my spirit upon him: he shall bring forth judgement to the Gentiles.
 He shall not cry, nor lift up, nor cause his voice to be heard in the street.
 A bruised reed shall He not break, and the smoking flax shall he not quench… (Page 1)

 Sibbes then teaches a bit about the love between the Father and Son, their mutual delight in this plan of redemption, and of the love directed toward us who are in union with Christ.
-He lays out how the Trinity work together in this work of redemption.
+He lays out how the Trinity is at work together in this grand work of redemption.

 What then of bruised reeds?